comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 #.
 Exercise 4.8.
 There was a spurious ] in the test.
 #.
 Exercise 4.9 and 4.10.
 Use linalg.norm in the test, and make
    a copy in ``test_solve_LUP`` and ``test_det_LUP``.
 #.
+Exercise 4.13.
+I modified the example so it actually does what I wanted it
+   to do.
+#.
 Exercise 5.9.
 I removed the last test condition as it isn't correct.
 #.
 Exercise 5.10.
 I updated one of the test conditions.
 #.
 Exercise 5.11.
 I updated one of the test conditions.